andris9/sewercide-ctf/README.md

 - Web forms are often a good attack vector
 - Look for ways to read sensitive files from the server
 - SSH keys can be valuable for lateral movement

-## Scoring

-Successfully retrieving the flag awards **100 points**.

-## About

-This challenge tests your ability to:
-- Perform network reconnaissance
-- Identify web application vulnerabilities
-- Exploit input validation issues
-- Extract sensitive information
-- Use exfiltrated credentials for access

 Good luck!